proudnhello/cline-test/memory-bank/activeContext.md

 ## Next Steps

-1.  **Implement "In-Fashion" Genre Mechanic:**
-    -   Create a system to periodically change the `trendingGenre`.
-    -   Update book value calculations to give a bonus for the trending genre.
-2.  **Rebalance and Refine Upgrades:**
+1.  **Rebalance and Refine Upgrades:**
     -   Adjust upgrade costs and money generation to improve game pacing.
     -   Hide upgrades that are significantly more expensive than the player's current money.
-    -   Add upgrades that unlock new genres.
-    -   Add upgrades that provide unique, non-linear bonuses.
+    -   Add upgrades that provide unique, non-linear bonuses (e.g., manipulating market trends).
-3.  **Backend Integration:**
+2.  **Backend Integration:**
     -   Set up Supabase to save and load player progress.
+3.  **Enhance UI/UX:**
+    -   Provide more feedback on upgrade purchases.
+    -   Animate the money counter when it increases.

 ## Active Decisions